 But the real secret to music quality on the show were the arrangements by Buddy Baker and department head Bob Jackman.
 Between them they scored original treatments for over three hundred thirty shows, from full-blown musical numbers for guest stars and Mouseketeers to incidental music for circus acts and talent winners.
 Buddy Baker in particular was a genius at making humdrum little tunes come alive with innovative treatments (Cooking with Minnie Mouse).

-Leo Damiani and BSO accompany Sharon and Nancy
+Buddy Baker and studio musicians accompany Sharon and Nancy

 Perhaps nowhere else on the show was the role of director so important as in the Mouseketeer segment.
 While the producers sought a bland uniform style from the serial directors, the two guys responsible for most of the Mouseketeer sequences were allowed to let their widely different approaches to filming appear on screen.
 Dik Darley, the soft-spoken first season director, was more action-orientated than Sid Miller, a perfectionist who emphasized performance quality during his tenure.